Scintillation (physics)

 Scintillating Caesium iodide crystal.
 It is often used as the input phosphor of an X-ray image intensifier tube found in fluoroscopy equipment.
 Caesium iodide photocathodes are highly efficient at extreme ultraviolet wavelengths.

-In condensed matter physics, scintillation (/'sɪntɪleɪʃən/ SIN-til-ay-shun) is the physical process where a material, called a scintillator, emits ultraviolet or visible light under excitation from high energy photons (X-rays or gamma rays) or energetic particles (such as electrons, alpha particles, neutrons, or ions).
+In condensed matter physics, scintillation (/'sɪntɪleɪʃən/ SIN-til-ay-shun)—also termed radioluminescence—is the physical process where a material, called a scintillator, emits ultraviolet or visible light under excitation from high energy photons (X-rays or gamma rays) or energetic particles (such as electrons, alpha particles, neutrons, or ions).

 Overview

 Scintillation is an example of luminescence, whereby light of a characteristic spectrum is emitted following the absorption of radiation.
 The scintillation process can be summarized in three main stages: conversion, transport and energy transfer to the luminescence center, and luminescence.
 The emitted radiation is usually less energetic than the absorbed radiation, hence scintillation is generally a down-conversion process.

 Conversion processes

 The first stage of scintillation, conversion, is the process where the energy from the incident radiation is absorbed by the scintillator and highly energetic electrons and holes are created in the material.
 The energy absorption mechanism by the scintillator depends on the type and energy of radiation involved.
 For highly energetic photons such as X-rays (0.1 keV < $E_{\gamma}$ < 100 keV) and γ-rays ($E_{\gamma}$ > 100 keV), three types of interactions are responsible for the energy conversion process in scintillation: photoelectric absorption, Compton scattering, and pair production, which only occurs when $E_{\gamma}$ > 1022 keV, i.e. the photon has enough energy to create an electron-positron pair.

 These processes have different attenuation coefficients, which depend mainly on the energy of the incident radiation, the average atomic number of the material and the density of the material.
 Generally the absorption of high energy radiation is described by: